lerouxb/snake-toy/README.md

 Open up snake_test.scad, render it with F6, save to STL, slice that STL in your favourite slicer and print.
 Make sure the pins fit in the holes.
 Not too tight, not too loose, but just right.
-If not, open up variables and adjust clearance accordingly, then retry until you get it right.
+If not, open up variables.scad and adjust clearance accordingly, then retry until you get it right.

 Once you're happy it fits, render snake_pin, snake_middle, snake_end_a and snake_end_b as STLs.
 You only need one of each end and you need lots of pins